canonical/snapd/docs/frameworks.md

 * Frameworks are delivered via snaps
 * Frameworks can be installed on the same system without conflicts
 * Frameworks typically will use a toplevel namespace
-* Framework `binaries` may be used without prepending the package name and these binary names are governed by the framework onboarding process (below)
+* Framework `binaries` may be used without appending the package name and these binary names are governed by the framework onboarding process (below)
 * Frameworks run in a carefully crafted security profile
 * Frameworks are tightly coupled with separately maintained security policies